+356-2033-01-78

 Becoming a Malta citizen for exceptional services by direct investment: a step-by-step procedure

-Malta offers a chance for investors to obtain the country’s citizenship by naturalisation.
-They get a residence permit and apply for citizenship after one or three years, depending on the amount of investment.
+Malta offers investors the opportunity to obtain the country’s citizenship by naturalisation.
+After securing a residence permit, they can apply for citizenship after one to three years, depending on the level of investment.

 1 day